 There will be 6 discussions during the term and the lowest grade on a discussion will be dropped to accommodate any personal or technical problem.
-Discussions will receive a grade of 0 after two days late.

 PROJECTS (20 %): One of the most enjoyable aspects of science is doing research and making discoveries.
 Students are expected to complete two short projects.